contiv/vpp/docs/dev-guide/SERVICES.md

-The only exception is traffic initiated from the host stack on one of the cluster nodes - whether it is a pod with host networking, an application running directly on the host (outside of all containers), or an external application accessing a service implemented by pods connected to the host network directly through the host stack (e.g. in the 2-NIC use case).
-Clients accessing services from within pods connected to VPP or from the outside of the cluster through the VPP GigE interface always bypass Kube proxy.
+The only exception is traffic initiated from the host stack on one of the cluster nodes - whether it is a pod with host networking, an application running directly on the host (outside of all containers), or an external application accessing a service through the host stack (e.g. in the 2-NIC use case).
+Clients accessing services from within pods connected to VPP or from the outside of the cluster through the primary VPP GigE interface always bypass Kube proxy.

 ## The VPP-NAT plugin